 We love the use of this Ferm Living Plant Box Stand from Hurn & Hurn to inject life and colour into a hallway with a moody grey scheme.
 Discover some great indoor gardening ideas to style your hallway to Insta-standards.
 And, for common house plant care tips and inspo we can help too.

-11. Blend away storage solutions with clever colour use
+11. Blend away storage solutions with clever color use

 While designing a grey hallway that's purely aesthetic is a dream for many, it's often not the reality.
 Hallways, particularly those in family homes, need to be functional too, with plenty of space for storing coats, bags and shoes.

 Opting for unfitted coat hooks and shoe storage systems in the same (or similar) shades to the rest of your scheme is the easiest way to design a grey hallway that is both practical and smart.

 If you're designing a hallway and are in need of storage inspiration, take a read of our handy guide to hallway storage ideas.

 12. Create the illusion of a larger and lighter space

 If you're working with a narrow space (as is characteristic of many hallways) it's possible to style it in such a way that it appears larger than it really is.

 Work long, natural rugs which extend away from the entry point into the hallway to give the appearance of a longer space.
 This is even more effective if you benefit from a window projecting light throughout the space.
 If you don't, consider positioning a mirror at the end of your hallway to make it seem more spacious.

 Opting for built-in, floor-to-ceiling units is an easy way to maximise storage potential without making a space feel small and overcrowded.